sakaki-/gentoo-on-rpi-64bit/README.md

     Desktop file (and wrapper) to view Portage jobs with `distccmon-gui` (provided your user is a member of the `portage` group).
 Currently installed on the image, but _not_ controlled by the `rpi3-64bit-meta` metapackage.
   * **sys-kernel/bcmrpi3-kernel-bin**
     Provides ebuilds to install the available binary packages for the 64-bit `bcmrpi3_defconfig` Linux kernels (for the Raspberry Pi 3 model B and B+), which are updated weekly [here](https://github.com/sakaki-/bcmrpi3-kernel).
+  * **sys-kernel/bcmrpi3-kernel-bis-bin**
+    Provides ebuilds to install the available binary packages for the 64-bit `bcmrpi3_defconfig` Linux kernels (for the Raspberry Pi 3 model B and B+), which are updated weekly [here](https://github.com/sakaki-/bcmrpi3-kernel-bis).
+This version is used by default in preference to `bcmrpi3-kernel-bin` as of v1.2.2 of the image, as it includes some additional kernel configuration items such as KVM (but either is acceptable).
   * **media-libs/raspberrypi-userland**
     Provides `raspberrypi-userland-9999.ebuild`, a (restricted) 64-bit build (`-DARM64=ON`).
 NB: not currently installed on the image, or controlled by the `rpi3-64bit-meta` metapackage.
   * **sys-apps/rpi3-init-scripts**